janit/enterprise-headless-2019/index.md

 ## Agenda

 - Let's discuss a how headless CMS<br>fits in a large enterprise setting
-- An interactive session, ask and comment!
+- An interactive session, ask and comment
 - Everyone's opinions and experiences valuable
-- We are all here to learn!
+- We are all here to learn

+--

+## About me

+- Who
+  - Jani Tarvainen
+  - Web things for 20 odd years
+  - Tech stuff mostly, currently dev advocate
+- From where
+  - eZ Systems (makers of eZ Platform)
+  - Open Source with commercial support (EE)
+  - CMS/DXP with content APIs (REST+GraphQL)

+--

+## A few terms

+- "Headless CMS"
+  - Some system providing an API providing raw content over HTTP
+  - Some system to render this

+- Enterprise
+  - Organization with hundreds+ of editors
+  - Tens+ web properties (public and/or private)

 ---